 The AASEM web site contains information about the association, the AASEM Internet Newsletter, AASEM Internet Peer-Reviewed Journal, and schedules of upcoming meetings, and certification workshops in sensory related diagnostic and treatment technologies.
 We are open to your comments and input, so if you cannot find what you are searching for, or would like to present ideas and/or comments please feel free to contact us.

 Sensory symptoms are the major compelling factor motivating patients to seek medical consultation.
-National Institute of Health data shows 40% of all patients are in pain.
+National Institutes of Health data shows 40% of all patients are in pain.
 The majority of these cases are neck and back pain.
-With 43% of pain patients becoming chronic and 50% to 80% of spine surgeries failing, pain is literally an epidemic.
-In fact, NBC NEWS recently reported; "Pain is now America's leading public health problem."
+With 43% of pain patients becoming chronic and 50 to 80% of spine surgeries failing to provide long-term pain relief.
+In fact, NBC News recently reported: "Pain is now America's leading public health problem."
 The economic burden placed on our society is staggering.